 Getting Back in the Groove

 Please say good-bye quickly, lovingly and go.
 This is important for your child's transition as well as traffic flow.
 The staff is skilled at easing the transition for your child and we will let you know if there is a problem.
 Groups of parents lingering in the classrooms or on the playground can deleteriously affect an otherwise calm routine.
-Parents are always welcome to hang out in the halls or Reading Garden at Park Avenue and the lobby at Jeremy Ranch.
+Parents are always welcome to hang out in the halls, the kitchen or in the main office where there may very well be a project with which you can help!

-You may want to discuss and/or role-play saying good-bye with younger children.
+With younger children you may want to discuss and role-play saying good-bye.
 Be sure to convey your confidence that school is a good place for them to be.
 Some families establish a ritual such as "hug-kiss-snuggle" that reassures them both at parting.
 Saying good-bye quickly, warmly, lovingly and matter-of-factly just as you rehearsed (no matter how anxious you are feeling!) will ease them through this transition.

 Please be on time.
 We cannot accept children on campus before class begins.
 We hold staff meetings each morning before class.
-This time is very important and allows us to maintain a peaceful, harmonious and happy environment for your child.
+This time is important in allowing us to prepare a peaceful, harmonious and happy environment for your child.
 And if you are late picking up, teachers have a hard time fitting in cleaning, prepping, phone calls, lunch and meetings.
 Punctuality is as important to your child as it is to the staff.
 Children are often worried and distressed when they arrive too early, too late or when parents are late for pickup.

 Please always make sure a teacher is in attendance before leaving your child.
-There will be a staff member at the front door and on the playground each morning until 9:00 am.
+There will be staff members at the front door and gates during drop-off time.
 They are happy to relay messages to your child's head teacher for you.

 All students should be reminded to say good-bye to their teachers when leaving, not only as a matter of etiquette but also to ensure your child's safety.

-All toddler students will need a backpack with a change of clothes, diapers, a 4" x 6" snapshot of the family (for the class album) and two 2" x 2" photos of the child (for the cubby and coathook/locker).
+All toddler students will need a backpack with a water bottle, change of clothes, indoor shoes or slippers, a 4" x 6" snapshot of the family (for the class album) and two 2" x 3" photos of the child (for the cubby and locker).
 Please select clothing and shoes that the toddler can learn to put on and take off by himself.
 Dressing skills are important in establishing confidence and independence, but most children under the age of 5 cannot tie their own laces.
 Velcro or slip-on style shoes are a must for toddlers.

-Early Childhood (3 to 6 years old) including EC Plus Enrichment & Elementary Prep
+Early Childhood Program (3 to 6 years old)

 Cottonwoods Class taught by Stevie Harrison and Kim Norman

-EC students can be dropped off at either of the front doors between 8:45 and 9:00 am where a teacher will greet them and see that they get safely to their classrooms.
-Please pull up in the parking lot headed south so the students can exit the car safely onto the sidewalk and come in the front door.
+Students can be dropped off at the front gate between 8:45 and 9:00 am where a teacher will greet them.
+Please pull up in the drop off lane so the students can exit the car safely onto the sidewalk.

-EC morning students will be picked up on the playground on 12th Street between 11:45 and noon.
-Pick up for Enrichment and Prep students is on the playground on 12th Street between 2:45 and 3:00 pm.
+EC morning students will be picked up at the playground gate between 11:45 and noon.
+Pick up for Enrichment, Emergent and Prep students is at the playground gate between 2:45 and 3:00 pm.
 A teacher will be on the sidewalk to help your child into the car.
-There is no parking on 12th Street.
-If you need to get out of the car, please park in the parking lot and walk to the playground to pick up your child.
+If you want to get out of the car, please park in the parking lot and walk to the playground to pick up your child.

-EC students should bring a backpack with a water bottle, change of clothes, slippers and plenty of room to bring home work.
+EC students should bring a backpack with a water bottle, change of clothes, slippers or indoor shoes and room to bring work home.
 They should be quite independent in dressing for the out-of-doors so please make sure your child can easily put on and take off her own shoes.
 Velcro, slip-ons or shoes with large buckles are a must until the child learns to tie laces at around 5 years of age.
-Enrichment and Prep students will need a lunch as well (see lunch guidelines at right).
-Continuing students need to bring back their workbooks which will be kept in cubbies except during vacations.
+Afternoon students will need a lunch as well (see "Lunch Guidelines" below) Continuing students need to bring back their workbooks which will be kept in cubbies except during vacations.

-Moose Tracks Class Lower Elementary taught by Michelle Aldrich
+Moose Tracks Lower Elementary taught by Michelle Aldrich

 Eagle's Nest Upper Elementary taught by Erin Martin